 Scenic Loop: Choose your own adventure on this seven-mile loop that passes through a beautiful stretch of desert.
 Whether you’re driving, biking, or hiking, the scenery can’t be beat.

 Ajo Historical Society Museum: Visit what was once the St. Catherine’s Indian Mission.
-The museum proudly tells the story of Ajo’s past and includes an old-time blacksmith shop, dentist's office, and print shop.
+The museum proudly tells the story of Ajo’s past and includes an old-time blacksmith shop, a dentist’s office, and a print shop.